 You should also know that, generally speaking, a property owner has no duty to make the premises safe for a trespasser, although the property owner does have a duty not to injure a trespasser by a willful, wanton, or intentional act that is known or reasonably should be known.

 If you have been injured in an Oklahoma slip and fall accident, you should contact us as soon as possible for legal representation.
-Our Oklahoma Slip and Fall attorneys at Hasbrook and Hasbrook have experience helping slip and fall victims receive just compensation for their injuries.
+Our Oklahoma City slip and fall attorneys at Hasbrook and Hasbrook have experience helping slip and fall victims receive just compensation for their injuries.
 Call us today for a free evaluation of your case.